JustTrev/Xb2XInput/README.md

 This is only a fork off of Xb2Input.
 Last upload was Feb 1 2022.
 No progress has been made at this time.
 TBD if this fork will go further.

-MAIN!!!

-Xbox OG kit provides an easy solution to configure your Xbox Original Controller from 2001 on Windows!
+Xbox OG kit provides an easy solution to configure your Xbox Original Controller from 2001 on Windows 10+!

 Checkout the release of Xbox OG Kit for Windows!